baseplate-admin/Blog/content/Django/How i fixed htmx redeclaration of let element with hx-boost.md

 line 1 > injectedScript:1:1
 ```

-This was something i never ran into before.
-As `HTMX` was quite new i didn't find much resource on this weird error.
+This was something I never ran into before.
+As `HTMX` was quite new I didn't find much resource on this weird error.
 I asked on their [discord channel](https://discord.com/channels/725789699527933952/864934037381971988/1077471927989440574) about this particular error ( this wasn't that uncommon as another user reported this error on their discord [thread](https://discord.com/channels/725789699527933952/1066354856643809400/1066354859001008229) ).
-But i didn't find any response.
-Do i started digging deeper into this mess.
+But I didn't find any response.
+Do I started digging deeper into this mess.

-At a glance nothing seemed wrong ( I wrote couple project in `react`, `svelte` | So i had a good understanding of JS )..
-Maybe because i was not familiar with `django` and `html` I thought.
+At a glance nothing seemed wrong ( I wrote couple project in `react`, `svelte` | So I had a good understanding of JS )..
+Maybe because I was not familiar with `django` and `html` I thought.
 I have never stumbled upon this error in my life before.

 # Digging deeper :